5 Best Protein Powders for Muscle Gain (2026): Tested for Taste & Results

 What to Look For in Protein Powders

-- Protein Content - Look for 20-30 grams of protein per serving to support muscle protein synthesis effectively
+- Protein Content - 20-30 grams per serving is the functional range for muscle protein synthesis

-- Whey Type - Whey isolate and hydrolyzed whey offer faster absorption than concentrates, ideal for post-workout
+- Whey Type - Isolate and hydrolyzed whey absorb faster than concentrate, which matters most post-workout

-- Third-Party Testing - Look for Informed Choice, NSF Certified, or other third-party certifications for purity and banned substance testing
+- Third-Party Testing - Informed Choice, NSF Certified, or equivalent certification matters for competitive athletes and anyone who wants purity verification

-- Low Sugar and Carbs - For lean muscle gain, choose powders with minimal added sugars and carbohydrates
+- Sugar and Carbs - For lean muscle gain, lower-carb options keep protein the primary macronutrient

 Detailed Product Reviews